YarnMeister/insightbox-masterchef-demo/project_config.md

 - Live coding during presentation
 - Minimal setup time
 - Focus on working demo over perfect code structure
+- make each code commit as quick as possible, every second counts.
+But make sure each commit is effective.

 ## Notes
 - This is a demo project, not production code